-GCCC approves update to HVAC system
+GCCC approves HVAC system update

 A purchasing agreement was approved to begin updating Garden City Community College’s heating, ventilation and air conditioning systems at GCCC’s Board of Trustees regular meeting Tuesday.

 GCCC president Ryan Ruda said the updated HVAC system will regulate all of the colleges buildings.

 “It essentially will control the boilers; the HVAC system and will also serve as a monitoring component,” he said.

 The agreement was made with C&C Group for a cost of $68,160, which is funded by the 2020 CARES Act.

 The update begins the process of moving the remainder of GCCC campus to the updated control and monitoring system, which is already in use for the Administration, SCSC, ACAD and Fouse buildings.